CFMC Grants Process Timeline

 - Recognize and build on a community’s or organization’s strengths and assets;

-- Build the capacity of community organizations and/or individuals to help themselves;
+- Build the capacity of community organizations and/or programs that help individuals to help themselves;

 - Foster cooperative approaches to community issues through collaborations based on shared visions and mutual responsibility;

-- Serve as a catalyst for attracting other resources, such as matching gifts; and
+- Serve as a catalyst for attracting other funding resources, such as matching gifts; and

 - Build infrastructure within the organization in order to meet its mission.